Crates.io | embedded-nano-mesh |

 anyway it was sent to that exact device.

-You can tell by which method the packet is sent by matching special_state
+You can tell which type the packet is by matching special_state

 field of returned Packet